MarcoDVisser/aprof/Quickstart.md

 ## A simple example

-This guide has one objective, quickly showcase the major features of aprof.
+This guide has one objective: quickly showcase the major features of aprof.
 Running through the examples here should take you no longer than 10 minutes.
-For a much more in depth tutorial on optimized programming in R, including detailed explanations and code examples for profiling, parallel computing and re-factoring code in lower-level languages as C, see the tutorial on high performance computing.
+For a much more in depth tutorial on optimized programming in R, including detailed explanations and code examples for profiling, parallel computing and re-factoring code in lower-level languages as C, see the tutorial on high performance computing (will be released soon ETA 01-2015).

 Lets start with a very simple example, where the benefits of optimization are obvious, pre-allocation of space v.s. "growing objects".